PX4/PX4-user_guide/en/flight_modes/return.md

 - Mode prevents arming (vehicle must be armed when switching to this mode).
 - RC control switches can be used to change flight modes on any vehicle.
 - RC stick movement in a multicopter (or VTOL in multicopter mode) will [by default](#COM_RC_OVERRIDE) change the vehicle to [Position mode](../flight_modes_mc/position.md) unless handling a critical battery failsafe.
+- A VTOL will return as MC or FW based on its mode at the point the return mode was triggered.
+  In MC mode it will respect multicopter parameters, such as the landing "cone".
+  In FW mode it will respect fixed-wing parameters (ignore the cone), but unless using a mission landing, will transition to MC mode and land at the destination after loitering at the descent altitude.

 <!-- https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/commander/ModeUtil/mode_requirements.cpp -->